secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/systems/geo/process.md

 The PM should use the [Triage Report](https://gitlab.com/gitlab-org/quality/triage-reports/-/issues/?sort=updated_desc&state=opened&label_name%5B%5D=group%3A%3Ageo&label_name%5B%5D=triage%20report&first_page_size=20) generated and sent through email as one of the sources of untriaged bugs that need screening.
 Another source is any bug with the `group::geo` tag that does not have a workflow label.

-Once a Bug is under screening, it can be labelled with `geo::planning` and `workflow::problem validation`.
-If during screening the DRI needs to ask for more information, the bug can be labelled with `awaiting feedback`
+Once a Bug is under screening, it can be labeled with `geo::planning` and `workflow::problem validation`.
+If during screening the DRI needs to ask for more information, the bug can be labeled with `awaiting feedback`

-Once the bug has passed screening it should be relabelled to `workflow::solution validation`.
+Once the bug has passed screening it should be relabeled to `workflow::solution validation`.

 Bugs that have been screened should meet the following criteria:

-- Labelled with: `group::geo`, `geo::planning` and `workflow::solution validation`
+- labeled with: `group::geo`, `geo::planning` and `workflow::solution validation`
 - A `severity` label has been set
 - The body of the issue is fully completed with the template information cited above
 - Should no longer have an `awaiting feedback` label